xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 > I'm not going into all details on every single technique on CQRS.
 If you are interested on more powerful techniques on this let me know in the comments below.

-Imagine we store the sum of every order everytime an `Order` is saved.
+Imagine we store the sum of every order everytime an `Offer` is saved.
 We will store that data in a separate table to keep our `Query` part from the `Command` part.
 With XPO it's quite easy to do that, cause we have a single point of truth for updating the `Query` table:

 ```cs
 [DefaultClassOptions]